-In December 2020, we acquired TTP which operated an online bidding platform for used automobiles in mainland China primarily through Shanghai Jinwu, which holds an auction business approval certificate and a value-added telecommunications license for engaging in internet information services.
+In December 2020, we acquired TTP which operated an online bidding platform for used automobiles in mainland China primarily through Shanghai Jinwu, which held an auction business approval certificate and an ICP License.
 In August 2015, TTP WFOE entered into a series of contractual agreements with Shanghai Jinwu and Weiwei Wang, being the individual nominee shareholder of Shanghai Jinwu.
 In March and May of 2022, TTP WFOE also entered into a series of contractual agreements with Shanghai Jinyou and its individual nominee shareholders, namely Weiwei Wang and Lan Zhang.
-As of the date of this annual report, the operation of online bidding platform for used automobiles in Shanghai Jinwu is in the process of transferring to Shanghai Jinyou, which also holds an auction business approval certificate and an ICP license for engaging in internet information services.
+As of the date of this annual report, the operation of online bidding platform for used automobiles in Shanghai Jinwu has been transferred to Shanghai Jinyou, which holds an auction business approval certificate and an ICP license.
 The contractual arrangements of TTP WFOE with Shanghai Jinwu and Shanghai Jinyou, respectively, and their respective shareholder(s) allow TTP to (i) have power to direct significant activities of Shanghai Jinwu and Shanghai Jinyou, (ii) receive substantially all of the economic benefits of Shanghai Jinwu and Shanghai Jinyou, and (iii) have an exclusive option to purchase all or part of the equity interests in Shanghai Jinwu and Shanghai Jinyou when and to the extent permitted by the PRC laws.